bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-4-3">6.4.3 Order</h3>
 <!------------------------------------------------------------------------------------------------>

-<b>Note**: This material is included for completeness.
+<b>Note</b>: This material is included for completeness.
 However, many are
 able to use flexbox satisfactorily without it.
 None of the material here will appear in any graded question.